Vice President, Area Operations — Western Area

 A 34-year postal veteran, Graves previously served as the manager, Integration and Support for the chief operating officer and acting vice president, Delivery and Post Office Operations in Headquarters.
 Serving as district manager of the Los Angeles District, Mid-America District, and manager, Delivery Programs for the Western Area, Graves executed processes to achieve on-time delivery and exceptional customer satisfaction.

-Graves has a Bachelor of Science degree in Business from Columbia College of Missouri, is a graduate of the Postal Service’s Executive Leadership Development program and is a certified Green Belt.
+Graves has a Bachelor of Science degree in Business from Columbia College of Missouri, completed graduate business studies at Colorado University, is a graduate of the Postal Service’s Executive Leadership Development program and is a certified Green Belt.